 III.2 IN COMPLIANCE.
-An updated MAP was submitted on January 22,2015 for the mixing building baghouse and was approved.
-See facility file.
+MAP was revised on January 30, 2018 and submitted to AQD.
+It was approved by default after 90 days.
+The prior MAP was submitted on January 22, 2015 for the mixing building baghouse and was approved.
+See attached.

 IV.
 IN COMPLIANCE.
-A pressure drop gauge is installed at the mixing building baghouse
+A pressure drop gauge is installed at the mixing building baghouse.